yvelikova/axway-open-docs/content/en/docs/apiportal_docker/_index.md

+{
+    "title":"Deploy API Portal in containers",
+    "linkTitle":"Deploy API Portal in containers",
+    "no_list":"true",
+    "weight":"6",
+    "date":"2019-08-09",
-{"title":"Deploy API Portal in containers","linkTitle":"Deploy API Portal in containers","no_list":"true","weight":"6","date":"2019-08-09","description":"Learn how to deploy API Portal in Docker containers."}
+    "description":"Learn how to deploy API Portal in Docker containers."
+}

 [Docker](https://www.docker.com/) containers are software containers that wrap software in a complete file system containing everything the software in question needs to run properly, such as code, runtime, system tools, and system libraries.
 This guarantees that the software always runs the same way, regardless of environment.
 In addition, you can configure several containers to run on a single host machine, without the overhead of starting and maintaining separate virtual machines.